 Living in New York City does not doom you to dwelling in a small, cookie-cutter apartment that screams boring.
-If you own your apartment or are thinking about buying one in the Big Apple, take some inspiration from the following unique, beautiful spaces.
+If you own your condo or co-op or are thinking about buying one in the Big Apple, take some inspiration from the following unique, beautiful spaces.

 Wendy Sutter’s Kitchen

 Wendy Sutter is a professional cellist and an avid foodie, so it stands to reason that an artistic soul like hers could not tolerate a boring, cramped kitchen.
 It started out as a landscape of hard white surfaces and neutral green walls — nothing to make you wish for a blindfold, but still short of fabulous.

 Wendy’s talented designer, Luke Mulvey, transformed the kitchen into a warm, welcoming space.
 By using tile, marble, and wood, along with ample natural light, he created a bright kitchen that is modern but not austere.
 Wendy’s affection for food, cooking, and beautiful things served as the basis for his design.

 Bethenny Frankel’s Loft